pactus-project/pactus/docs/releasing.md

 TAG_MSG="Version ${CUR_VER}"
 ```

 For the rest of this document, we will use these environment variables in commands.
+Keep your terminal open.

 5. Update Changelog